mottazabdelfattah/mottazabdelfattah.github.io/content/project/intcdc_rp12/index.md

 <!-- In that context, I took part in a few projects focused on building and designing visualization tools for architects and designers.  -->

-In collboration with experts from the achtiecture domain, we designed and build FiberVis, a tool for exploring the design space of Coreless Filament Wound Structures (CFW).
-For more information please read <cite><a href="/publication/abdelaal-2022-visualization">our paper</a></cite>.
+In collboration with experts from the architecture domain, we designed and build FiberVis, a tool for exploring the simulation results of coreless filament wound structures (CFW) at three levels of detail.
+Figure 1 shows some of the visualizations we implemented.
+While parallel coordinates plots and scatter plot matrices provide an overview of the solution space, small multiples representations together with the line- and column-chart enable the comparison between the candidate solutions.
+For more information please read the <cite><a href="/publication/abdelaal-2022-visualization">full article</a></cite>.

 <!-- <figure>
   <img src="Tool_MultiSelection.PNG" style="width:100%"/>